 There are cases where it makes sense to use multiple plugins, if they come with solid integrations with tools you’re already using, for example.
 Other times, it can be a better idea to go with one WordPress LMS plugin that handles everything you need so there’s no chance of a breakdown between add-ons.

-Here we’ll see how some of most popular WordPress LMS systems stack up and you can click through for even more in-depth comparisons.
+Here we’ll see how some of the most popular WordPress online course creation plugins stack up and you can click through for even more in-depth comparisons.

 |Protected course content|

 |Built-in Recurring Stripe and PayPal payments||Via Infusionsoft||Via Ontraport|